 Figure F. Expected C+E Days: Total number of days in which the catch + escapement exceeded 1.0, 2.0 or 3.0 million fish as a function of the total run size from 1965 to 2020.
 Fitted lines indicate the expected number of days in excess, for a specific total return.
 Shaded area encompasses the data for total returns between 47 and 55 million fish.
 Red outlined diamonds are 2021 observed C+E days in excess of 1.0, 2.0, or 3.0 million fish.
 Note: the red outlined diamonds will be stacked on the horizontal axis until the first 1.0 million fish day is recorded.

 Figure G. GOA Sockeye Escapement: 2015-2021 cumulative sockeye escapements to select Gulf of Alaska river systems.

-Bristol Bay catch and escapement data were collected by the Alaska Department of Fish and Game, with support from the Bristol Bay Science and Research Institute.
-Data interpretation is conducted by UW-FRI, please direct any questions to Curry Cunningham or Chris Boatright at 907-842-5380.
+Bristol Bay catch and escapement data were collected by the Alaska Department of Fish and Game, with support from the Bristol Bay Fisheries Collaborative (BBFC).
+The Port Moller Test Fishery is operated by the Bristol bay Science and Research Institute (BBSRI).
+Data visualization and interpretation is by UW-FRI, please direct any questions to Curry Cunningham (UAF) or Chris Boatright (UW) at 907-842-5380.